Our Campus

 Campbell Activity Center

 The Colis and Dolores Campbell Activity Center is a place for students to play pool, shoot hoops, watch movies and concerts, and participate in intramurals and other campus activities.
 It is also the home of the daily chapel program, which is attended by students, faculty, and staff.
-The building has a large foyer area as well as a gymnasium.
+The building has a large foyer area, an Esports room, as well as a gymnasium.
+The Campbells served at York from 1958 to 1975.

 Student Activities